See what questions

 Listed below are some combinations of symptoms associated with Osteoarthritis, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 There is no cure for osteoarthritis, but with early recognition and treatment, it is possible to minimize and delay joint damage and complications of the disease, such as chronic pain and disability.
-The most successful treatment plans usually use a multipronged approach, including physical therapy, appropriate periods of rest and exercise, medications, and ...Osteoarthritis Treatments
+The most successful treatment plans usually use a multipronged approach, including physical therapy, appropriate periods of rest and exercise, medications, and in some cases surgery.

 Some of the possible treatments listed in sources for treatment of Osteoarthritis may include: